PrintersForAnts/Salad_Fork/docs/xy_motion.md

 ![](images/z_bracket_right.png)

-7. With 2 M3x6 SHCS, mount the umbilical_mount on top of extrusion B, centered over extrusion C
+7. With 2 M3x6 SHCS, mount the umbilical_mount on top of extrusion B, centered over extrusion C, you may wish to shift it to the right later.

 ![](images/umbilical_mount.png)